 The conditions are usually slowly progressive with renal insufficiency, progressing to end-stage renal disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more in 50% of patients within 2 to 4 years.
 A more rapid decline is predicted by the presence of hypertension Hypertension Hypertension is sustained elevation of resting systolic blood pressure (≥ 130 mm Hg), diastolic blood pressure (≥ 80 mm Hg), or both.
 Hypertension with no known cause (primary; formerly, essential... read more , nephrotic-range proteinuria, and renal insufficiency at presentation.

 Evidence is lacking, but consider angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs), immunosuppressants, and/or corticosteroids

-Evidence to support specific treatments is lacking although ACE inhibitors and angiotensin II receptor blockers may be used to reduce proteinuria.
+Evidence to support specific treatments is lacking although ACE inhibitors and ARBs may be used to reduce proteinuria.
 Immunosuppressants have been used based on anecdotal evidence but are not a mainstay of therapy; success may be greater with corticosteroids when serum complement is decreased.
 The disorder may recur after transplantation.